Constitution and Bylaws

 C. Friends of the Iowa Society of Mayflower Descendants

-3. Friends of the Iowa Society in good standing who have paid their annual dues shall be entitled to attend all meetings of the Society and receive the newsletter, but may not vote, may not hold elective office, and may not be official members of the Society.
+3. Friends of the Iowa Society in good standing who have paid their annual dues shall be entitled to attend all meetings of the Iowa Society and receive the newsletter, but may not vote, may not hold elective office, and may not be official members of the Iowa Society.

 SECTION 2.
 Supplemental Lines

 SECTION 3.
-Copies of Lineage Papers
+Copies of Approved Applications

 SECTION 4.
 Expulsion

-Any member, for cause of misconduct prejudicial to the interest of the Society, may be suspended or expelled by two-thirds vote of the Board of Assistants, after being given an opportunity to explain why said member should not be expelled.
+Any member, for cause of misconduct prejudicial to the interest of the Iowa Society, may be suspended or expelled by two-thirds vote of the Board of Assistants, after being given an opportunity to explain why said member should not be expelled.

 Article IV – Transfer, Resignation, and Reinstatement